auth0/docs/articles/api/authentication/_multifactor-authentication.md

 A `recovery_codes` field is included in the response the first time an authenticator is added.
 You can use `recovery_codes` to pass multi-factor authentication as shown on [Verify with recovery code](#verify-with-recovery-code) above.

-To access this endoint, you must set an [Access Token](/tokens/overview-access-tokens) at the Authorization header, with the following claims:
+To access this endpoint, you must set an [Access Token](/tokens/overview-access-tokens) at the Authorization header, with the following claims:
 - `scope`: `enroll`
 - `audience`: `https://${account.namespace}/mfa/`